 Recommended by Ashley Hubbard of Wild Hearted

-Canopy Verde is a great backpack for everyday use and for travel.
-This small company is an ethical business you’re going to want to support.
 Started and run by Linda, Canopy Verde knows the importance of well-designed but also eco-friendly products.
 So, she went out and designed her own sustainable line combing her Brooklyn roots, an earth and animal-friendly philosophy, and a passion for mid-century Danish design.

-While this isn’t a “backpacking” backpack, this backpack is a hybrid bag – going from handbag to backpack by just swinging it over your shoulder – is the perfect travel companion and a small carry on bag.
+While this isn’t a “backpacking” backpack, this backpack is a hybrid bag – going from handbag to backpack by just swinging it over your shoulder – it’s the perfect travel companion and a small carry on bag.
 In addition to the Greenpoint Vegan Backpack (picture), Canopy Verde has several other designs including wristlets, crossovers, duffle bags, wallets, and more.
 These bags make for a great vegan gift idea for a loved one or yourself!

 Tentree Backpack

-Of Lindsay Davies of I’ve Been Bit!
+Recommended by Lindsay Davies of I’ve Been Bit!

-One of the top eco-friendly clothing companies out there is Tentree so when they expanded their repertoire to include bags, many rejoiced.
 If you haven’t heard of Tentree, they’re a Canadian company that plants ten trees for every item purchased.
 You get a code and register it to see where your trees have been planted across the world.
 It’s an amazing way to immediately see the impact of your purchase while easily becoming a more eco-friendly traveler!

 So when they released their Mobius backpack line, they took their impact to the next level.
 Each bag uses REPREVE® Recycled Polyester, a fiber that is made of recycled materials including plastic water bottles.
-By using this material, every one of their 35L bags recycles 31 plastic water bottles!
-Even the zippers and trip are made of eco-friendly materials.
-Can this bag get any better?
-How about the fact you can easily convert it to 16L instead of 35L?
-Its carefully-crafted design makes it the perfect carry-on bag you can use daily.

 READ NEXT: Eco friendly gift ideas